Ernest Rice (Royal Navy officer)

+Early life

-The son of the politician Edward Royd Rice and the brother of Admiral Sir Edward Bridges Rice, Ernest Rice entered HMS Britannia in June 1854.
+He was the youngest son of the politician Edward Royd Rice and the brother of Admiral Sir Edward Bridges Rice.

+Career

+Rice entered HMS Britannia in June 1854.
 As a midshipman on HMS Odin, he took part in the Crimean War in the Baltic.
 He was involved in the failed attack on Gamla Carleby (now Kokkola), and was also present at the Battle of Bomarsund and the Bombardment of Sveaborg.

+Personal life

+On 22 September 1870, he married Laura Marianne York (1846–1899), daughter of Edward York and Penelope Sykes.
+Before her death in 1899, they were the parents of: